openaps/AndroidAPSdocs/docs/EN/images/omnipod/omnipod_image_aliases.rst

    			      Navigates to the RileyLink Statistics screen displaying current settings and RileyLink Connection history

-			      * *Settings* - displays RileyLink and active pod settings information
+			      * **Settings** - displays RileyLink and active pod settings information
-			      * *History* - displays RileyLink and Pod communication history
+			      * **History** - displays RileyLink and Pod communication history

    |reset_rileylink_config|   **Reset RileyLink Config**

-   			      This button resets the currently connected RileyLink configuration.
-When communication is started, specific data is sent to and set in the RileyLink (memory registers are set, communication protocols are set, tuned radio frequency is set).
+   			      When presssed this button resets the currently connected RileyLink configuration.

+			      * When communication is started, specific data is sent to and set in the RileyLink

-			      * The primary usage of this feature is when the currently active RileyLink is not responding and communication is in a stuck state.
-If the RileyLink is turned off and then back on, the **Reset RileyLink Config** button needs to be pressed, so that it sets these communication parameters in the RileyLink configuration.
-If this is NOT done then AAPS will need to be restarted after the RileyLink is power cycled.
+			        - Memory Registers are set
+				- Communication Protocols are set
+				- Tuned Radio Frequency is set

+			      * See `addtional notes <#reset-rileylink-config-notes>`__ at the end of this table

    |pulse_log|		      **Read pulse log:**

     			      Sends the active pod pulse log to the clipboard
    =========================  ===========================================

+*Reset RileyLink Config Notes*

+	* The primary usage of this feature is when the currently active RileyLink is not responding and communication is in a stuck state.
+	* If the RileyLink is turned off and then back on, the **Reset RileyLink Config** button needs to be pressed, so that it sets these communication parameters in the RileyLink configuration.
+	* If this is NOT done then AAPS will need to be restarted after the RileyLink is power cycled.

 Interface Icons